-Data systems employ compression to reduce on-disk or in-memory data sizes and improve bandwidth and storage utilization.
-Conventional compression has traditionally focused on minimizing file sizes.
-This strict focus on size alone, however, overlooks considerations of critical important to maximizing query execution performance.
-For data systems, improperlyapplied compression may hurt query performance.
-For example, many compression methods require complete decompression before query execution may proceed.
-This wastes computation resources and other optimization opportunities.
-Instead, good compression should be able to trade off compressed size with the ability to query directly on the compressed data as MOP and BUFF does.
-Similar rules also hold for compression selection.
-Instead of focusing on the compressed size only, compression selection also take the query performance and task accuracy (when lossy compression approaches are included) into consideration.
-AdaEdge supports single or multiple optimization objectives for the system to enable more robust compression selection focusing on not only size but also the speed and accuracy.
+Data systems employ compression to reduce on-disk or in-memory data sizes, improve bandwidth and storage utilization, and save costs.
+Conventional compression approaches have traditionally focused on minimizing file sizes.
+This strict focus on size alone, however, overlooks considerations of critical importance to maximizing query execution performance.
+Improperly-applied compression may hurt query performance, as many compression methods require complete decompression before query execution may proceed.
+Such compression approaches waste computation resources and further optimization opportunities.
+Instead, a good compression should be able to trade off compressed size with the ability to query directly on the compressed data and speed up the query according to the host system's hardware.
+When designing a new compression, we should treat the compression as an optimization opportunity for the workloads on the given data.
+The thesis applies this rule when creating MOP, BUFF, and AdaEdge for IoT systems.